Picked up and blown by the wind, the snow stabbed at him like tiny knives.

 “What’s the problem?” he was asked.
 “What’s going on?”
 He had no answers.
 The expectation that the long years of work had finally born fruit was met only with more disappointment.

-“I have importuned them over and again, but somewhere along the line my reports are hitting a brick wall.”
+“I have importuned them over and again.
+Somewhere along the line my reports are hitting a brick wall.”

 Whether the words of a mere conservation officer were deemed not worthy of a hearing, or he wasn’t explaining the urgency of the situation clearly enough, or more likely, their activities didn’t measure up to some arbitrary yardstick somewhere along the way and the reports were being summarily shelved.